Quickstart: Create an Azure Stream Analytics cloud job in Visual Studio Code (Preview)

 Setting Suggested value Description Name Input Enter a name to identify the job’s input.
 IotHubNamespace MyASAIoTHub Choose or enter the name of your IoT Hub.
 IoT Hub names are automatically detected if they are created in the same subscription.
 SharedAccessPolicyName iothubowner

 Select Ctrl+Shift+P to open the command palette.
 Then, enter ASA: Add Output.

 Choose the ASA query script that will use this input.

-Edit BlobStorage.json with the following values.
+Edit BlobStorage with the following values.
 Keep default values for fields not mentioned below.
-Use the CodeLens to help you enter a string or select from a dropdown list.
+Use the CodeLens to help you select from a dropdown list or enter a string.

 Setting Suggested value Description Name Output Enter a name to identify the job's output.
 Storage Account asaquickstartstorage Choose or enter the name of your storage account.
 Storage account names are automatically detected if they are created in the same subscription.
 Container container1 Select the existing container that you created in your storage account.
 Path Pattern output Enter the name of a file path to be created within the container.

 Script compilation does two things: check syntax and generate the Azure Resource Manager templates for autodeployment.

 There are two ways to trigger script compilation: